API Print Service

 1. The default port is 31990, but you can change this, if necessary.

-API & IPP Print Service section of the Output Automation tab.
+Admin Console, showing API & IPP Print Service section on Output Automation.

-5. If your application is secured, you can select Enable Basic Authentication to generate an authorization code or enter a code from your application to provide authorization to send jobs to Vasion Print.
+5. If your application is secured, you can select Enable Basic Authentication to generate an authorization code or enter a code from your application to provide authorization to send jobs to PrinterLogic.

 1. If you have a code from your application, select and delete the generated code and enter your application's code.